StefanoMartella/UnivaqPush/README.md

 ### Prerequisites

 After cloning this project on your pc move inside the project folder and install all necessary plugins from the command line running:

 ```
-npm install --save
+npm install
 ```

 You also need to set these environments variables inside Ionic project for a complete setup: